John Dowland: Lady Laiton's Almain in Guitar Tab and Notation

 The supertonic is built on the 2nd scale degree of the key.
 Its function is, like the subdominant, to lead to the dominant chord.

 This is the chord built on the 7th scale degree of another key.
-It occurs on the last beat of bar 3 (ignoring the pick-up bar) as notes C#, A# and E. So it's an A# diminished chord leading strongly to the dominant chord B major and treating B major like a new tonic chord.
+It occurs on the last beat of bar 3 (ignoring the pick-up bar) as notes C#, A# and E. So it's an A# diminished chord leading strongly to the dominant chord B major and treating B major like the tonic chord of a new key.
 Hinting at a key change like this without actually pulling it off is called tonicisation.
-A simpler approach is to see it as F#7, a secondary dominant chord to B major but with the F# omitted.
+A simpler approach is to see it as F#7, a secondary dominant chord to B major but with the root, F#, omitted.

 © 2014 chasmac